yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## CDNI

-Members of the IETF CDNI (Content Delivery Network Interconnection) working group are interested in delegating authority over web content to CDNs.
-Their requirements are described in a draft {{?I-D.fieau-cdni-https-delegation}} that considers several solutions addressing different delegation requirements.
-This section discusses two of these particular requirements in the context of the STAR delegation workflow.
+{{?I-D.ietf-cdni-interfaces-https-delegation}} discusses several solutions addressing different delegation requirements for the CDNI (CDN Interconnection) environment.
+This section discusses two of the stated requirements in the context of the STAR delegation workflow.

 ### Multiple Parallel Delegates